lash1937/longterm_synchrony_Cedar_Creek/README.md

     cleaning protocols follow those found in Seabloom et al. 2020 and DeSiervo et al. 2023 (see references for citations).

-    *sp.decisions.csv -* found in /cleaning_CC.R and used to test
+    *sp.decisions.csv -* found in /cleaning_CC.R used to test
     sensitivity of removing woody species

     *spaabundance.csv -* found in /cleaning_CC.R and used to plot